Norovirus: The Winter Vomiting Bug - prevention and treatment

 As with most infections, prevention is your best weapon against Norovirus.
 Good hand hygiene is especially important with this illness because it is so very contagious.
 Other tips to avoiding getting sick include:

 Wash fruits and vegetables well before eating them

 Cook seafood thoroughly

 Even seemingly healthy individuals can have a depressed immune system, especially if you work in a stressful job or are dealing with life problems.
-Stress lowers your ability to fight infections, because it triggers the adrenal glands to produce cortisol in high levels.
+Stress lowers your ability to fight infections because it triggers the adrenal glands to produce cortisol at high levels.
 It’s your body’s way of trying to suppress inflammation but it backfires because it also results in a less effective immune system.

 An IV formula designed to boost the immune system would include multivitamins, high doses of vitamin C and the amino acid lysine.
 Lysine is important to a healthy immune system and it is shown to reduce anxiety by helping to regulate serotonin levels.

 If you are unlucky enough to catch the winter bug this year, then a convenient in-home IV treatment might be the best medicine.
 IV fluids are important because they replenish what you lose through vomiting or diarrhea to prevent dehydration and, combined with the minerals and vitamins in a banana bag such as folic acid, magnesium sulphate and thiamine, can provide the immune system boost you need to get out of bed faster.